iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> I was enjoying this app and it was great for getting you motivated about getting out and about.
+I have just clicked on it and it's not showing that I did any walking for the last 2 days!!
+I walk to work, so it should show.
+It was all there yesterday, but now nothing.
+Seems pointless using the app of it's going to delete what I've done, that's not very motivating..<br> :date: __2020-11-29 08:23:41__

 > It does not work offline and i hate that<br> :date: __2020-11-17 08:29:56__